 The floor price will get set by the conversion from coal to gas for electricity.
 Forty percent of coal plants not expected to meet the latest EPA standards on mercury and NOx are over 50 years old; these fully depreciated plants will not be refurbished.
 The only options are new coal, nuclear, and natural gas plants.
-New coal is disadvantaged on price alone until natural gas reaches a price of \$8 per MMBTU.
-Recently that price has been under \$4.
+New coal is disadvantaged on price alone until natural gas reaches a price of \$8 per MM Btu.
+Recently in early 2015 that price has been under \$2.50.
 So, with the ceiling mentioned in chapter 3, coal is not the economic choice.
 Nuclear has suffered a blow due to the Fukushima Daiichi disaster.
 So, natural gas will be the fuel of choice.
 Eventually, the shift to gas could cause the price to rise, but the lid will still be around \$8.
 A wild card on price is the possibility of strong liquefied natural gas (LNG) export demand.
 This is not far-fetched, especially to Japan, where natural gas prices are about triple those in North America.
-The total added cost of liquefying, transporting, and re-gassing natural gas would be about \$3 per MMBTU.
+The total added cost of liquefying, transporting, and re-gassing natural gas would be up to about \$5 per MM Btu.
 This puts the landed cost at well below the market price in Japan.
-However, such export would require federal permits which may not come easily.
+However, such export would require federal permits.
+Russian belligerence in the Ukraine in early 2014 caused calls for LNG exports to Europe.
+Over the course of 2012 and 2013, three permits were issued, adding up to 4.5 bcf gas per day.
+More are expected, possibly up to 10 bcf per day.
+By early 2015 that number is up to 10.5 bcf per day.